 “Thanks, Mr. Two Horses!
 I gotta show this to Dav,” he crows, and thunders off.

 Okay, where were they?
 Oh, yeah, Hal’s organization.
 She slides back onto the chair with him.
-“So, you’re a politician?”
-Grace asks politely, knowing in her heart of hearts that it’s Not Nice of her, but she can’t resist teasing him.
+“So, you’re a politician?” she asks politely, knowing in her heart of hearts that it’s Not Nice of her, but she can’t resist teasing him.
 She watches the dismayed shock appear comically on his face.

 “I’m–not a politician,” he says.
 “I mean, I have to be able to function as a politician.”
-Grace studies his profile, the slightly beaked nose, his cheek–soft–how old, she wonders, can he be?
+Claudia studies his profile, the slightly beaked nose, his cheek–soft–how old, she wonders, can he be?
 “I have to go toe-to-toe with politicians.
 I hate it.
 It sucks.
 I’m not a politician.”

 “What organization?” she asks, more gently.